-The Central Local Workforce Development Area attests that each of the below referenced policies contain any required language or content and were last revised, if necessary, by this plan's effective date.
+It is not requiring copies of such documents to be attached to regional or local area attests that each of the below referenced policies contain any required language or content and were last revised, if necessary, by this plan's effective date.

-Agreement between all counties and other local governments, if applicable, establishing the consortium of local and chief elected officials.
+It is applicable, establishing the consortium of local and chief elected officials.